 It’s always great to have a few sauce recipes under your sleeve when a grilling season is around the corner.
-My mushroom steak sauce is quick and seriously delicious!
+My mushroom steak sauce made with a splash of cognac is quick and seriously delicious!

 You might think I am mushroom obsessed and you will be right.
 I have an insane amount of mushroom recipes on this blog and I have no plans of stopping now.

 Because of my extensive mushrooms “experience” 😉 I wanted to share one of my favourite sauces.
 This creamy mushroom sauce goes brilliantly with pretty much anything but especially steak!

-The grilling season is upon up and it’s a matter of extreme importance to have several sauces for your grilled meats.
+The grilling season is upon us and it’s a matter of extreme importance to have several sauces for your grilled meats.
+This is one of the best, creamy and savoury in a way that brings out the best in red meat.

 This particular mushroom steak sauce is quite luxurious as it’s made with cream and a good splash of cognac for extra flavour.
 You can always use brandy or even whiskey if you don’t have cognac available.